ashermancinelli/mpi_treegatherv/README.md

 [![Build Status](https://travis-ci.org/ashermancinelli/mpi_treegatherv.svg?branch=master)](https://travis-ci.org/ashermancinelli/mpi_treegatherv)

-A tree-based gathering function to reduce cost of a gatherv call
+A tree-based gathering function to reduce cost of a gatherv call.
+Please find the readme in the source directory, and the header in `src/lib/tree_gather.h` for more information about the algorithm.

 ## Dependencies